kfkchau/Project-White-Collar/core/bot-list.md

 ---

+### Linguistic Normaliser

+**Purpose**
+The Linguistic Normaliser ensures that the language of the input is internally consistent and machine-friendly before reasoning starts.

+**Core responsibilities**

+- Harmonise language across:
+  - Different user phrasings,
+  - Multiple input documents,
+  - Multiple languages (where relevant).
+- Resolve terminology clashes:
+  - Map synonyms and local jargon to stable internal concepts.
+- Simplify complex phrasing while preserving meaning, to aid downstream reasoning.

+**Inputs**

+- Raw or partially analysed inputs,
+- Style/terminology constraints from the organisation.

+**Outputs**

+- Linguistically normalised input drafts,
+- Terminology mappings for internal use.

+**Boundaries / non-responsibilities**

+- Does **not** interact with users directly (First Respondent / Input Clarifier do),
+- Does **not** change the substantive content or commitments; it changes form, not intent.

+---

 ### Input Clarifier

 **Purpose**
-The Input Clarifier transforms raw user inputs into structured, machine-ready representations.
+The Input Clarifier transforms diagnosed and normalised inputs into fully structured, unambiguous representations, closing the loop with the user where needed.

 **Core responsibilities**

-- Resolve ambiguities through:
+- Resolve remaining ambiguities through:
-  - dialogue with First Respondent,
+  - Structured questions via First Respondent,
-  - internal checks with other roles.
+  - Internal consistency checks.
 - Produce structured inputs:
   - Key fields,
   - Normalised concepts,
-  - Explicit assumptions.
+  - Explicit assumptions and constraints.

 **Inputs**

 - Input analysis,
+- Linguistically normalised drafts,
 - User clarifications,
 - Context from Persona Tracker.